AwalaApp/network-website/users/download.md

 Please keep in mind that **there are no Awala-compatible apps for the general public yet**.
 Most people downloading Awala today are software developers who want to build apps on top of it.

-Note that by downloading, distributing and using Awala, you agree to abide by [our terms of service]({% link legal/terms.md %}).
+By downloading, distributing and using Awala, you agree to abide by [our terms of service]({% link legal/terms.md %}).

 {% include awala_download.html %}